Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 Quantity | Item | Description |

-Travel Money & Snacks |
+Money & Snacks |

-For longer courses and when traveling from afar, extra cash and snacks are recommended for first and last days of course, as well as transition days.
-Consider unexpected travel expenses such as luggage fees, bus fare, etc. |
+Extra cash and snacks are recommended for travel days and unexpected expenses such as luggage fees, bus fare, etc. |

 |

-Emergency Contact Numbers for Travel Delays |
+Emergency Contact Numbers |

-Carry a copy of the phone numbers to use in case of travel delays (from the travel and itinerary document) | |
+Carry a copy of the COBS phone numbers to use in case of travel delays | |

-Clean Clothes for the Trip Home | Please bring a set of clean clothes for your travels home |
+Clean Clothes | Please bring a set of clean clothes for your travels home |

 Optional Items: